bluwr-tech/blumycelium/README.md

 **Machine Elf <- Mycelium -> Machine Elf**

 BLUMYCELIUM allows you to write complex microservice orchestration all in python.
-You can divide a complex application into many smaller parts that can be tested independtly and ran asyncounously.
+You can divide a complex application into many smaller parts that can be tested independtly and ran asynchronously.
 These smaller parts are agents called *Machine Elves* and the *Mycelium* is the database they use to communicate.

-Myceliums are stored using the ArangoDB database and can be setup anywhere you'd like:
+Myceliums are stored in an ArangoDB instance and can be setup anywhere you'd like:
 	- Locally
 	- On the cloud
 	- Etc...